gregorkastner/BayesianLearningCode/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-BayesianLearningCode provides R code to reproduce the examples in a forthcoming book.
+BayesianLearningCode provides R code to reproduce (most of the) examples in a future book.

 ## Installation